scottzach1/Project-Beans/project_requirement/safety-plan-analysis.md

 > - mobile phones for communication
 > - rocket classified as Class 1 Dangerous Goods according to **Land Transport Rule: Dangerous Goods 2005**
 >> - designated member of staff contacted upon return to confirm safety of participants
->> - if designated member receives no contact within an hour after expected arrival they should take emrgency
+>> - if designated member receives no contact within an hour after expected arrival they should take emrgency.
 >> - this action is laid out in launch documents

 [DRAFT]

-To launch the rocket, the motor requires a temperature of 288°C. To mitigate any risks of accidental ignition; which may cause serious damage or injury, the rocket must be kept away from any source of heat greater than 50°C. At all times during transportation, there must be multiple persons of contact present.
+To launch the rocket, the motor requires a temperature of 288 °C. To mitigate any risks of accidental ignition; which may cause serious damage or injury, the rocket must be kept away from any source of heat greater than 50 °C. At all times during transportation, there must be multiple persons of contact present.
 This can aid in any unforeseen circumstances such as getting lost, injured or concerns about the rocket.
 To ensure this communication is available, it is mandatory the group must have at least one mobile device with enough credit for texting / calls.